 For building service calls or more information, use the contact box in the top right corner of this page.
 For other federal government information, call 1-800-FED-INFO.

-History and Architectural Features The building, originally the Bond Department Store, was constructed in 1948 in the Art Deco style and later renovated for office use in 1982 in the International style.
+History and Architectural Features The Quincy Court Federal Building was originally constructed as the Bond Department Store in 1948 in the Art Deco style and later renovated for office use in 1982 in the International style.
 GSA acquired the building on Sept.
 27, 2005.
-In 2009, as part of an American Recovery and Reinvestment Act project, a new entrance on Quincy Court was added.
+In 2009, as part of an American Recovery Act project, a new entrance on Quincy Court was added.
 The renovated building has won several awards from both local and national architectural associations (see news story), while also earning Leadership in Energy and Environmental Design (LEED®) Gold certification (see historic and renovation photos in the photo gallery).